- Class Number 2007

 - ANU Health, safety & wellbeing for medical services, counselling, mental health and spiritual support

-- ANU Diversity and inclusion for students with a disability or ongoing or chronic illness
+- ANU Access and inclusion for students with a disability or ongoing or chronic illness

 - ANU Dean of Students for confidential, impartial advice and help to resolve problems between students and the academic or administrative areas of the University

 - ANU Academic Skills and Learning Centre supports you make your own decisions about how you learn and manage your workload.